zarakikun/Document-Image-HSV-color-Perspective-Transformation/README.md

 Open image.jpg

-Select a pixel that covers as much as possible the images of the document
+Select a pixel that covers as much as possible the edges of the document

 Press Esc once the range is selected